 Typically, you will need one A-level and 4 GCSEs Grade C or above including Maths and English.
-We do encourage applications from candidates holding the following: BTEC National Certificate or Diploma in Building, Construction or Civil engineering.
-Also, an Advanced Diploma in Construction or the Built Environment.
+We do encourage applications from candidates holding the following: BTEC National Qualification.
+Also, an Advanced Diploma in Construction or the Built Environment or other access or foundation courses.
 We also value previous managerial or leadership experience, particularly from ex-forces personnel.
 You can also apply if you have other access, military or foundation course qualifications.

 What experience do I need?